Solocodding/Todo-List/README.md

 # TODO Application

-A simple yet powerful task management application, server-backed TODO list application that allows users to create, edit, delete, and mark tasks as complete.
+A simple yet powerful task management, server-backed TODO list application that allows users to create, edit, delete, and mark tasks as complete.
 The project uses **Node.js** with **Express** for the backend, **file system (fs)** to handle data storage, and **HTML, CSS, and JavaScript** for the front end.

 ## Features